The Nude Bomb

-The Nude Bomb (also known as The Return of Maxwell Smart) is a 1980 American spy comedy film based on the 1965–70 television series Get Smart.
+The Nude Bomb (also known as The Return of Maxwell Smart) is a 1980 American spy comedy film based on the 1965–1970 television series Get Smart.
 It stars Don Adams as Maxwell Smart, Agent 86, and was directed by Clive Donner.
 It was retitled The Return of Maxwell Smart for television.

-Get Smart Co-creators Mel Brooks and Buck Henry had no involvement in the film.
-Adams and Robert Karvelas (as Larrabee) were the only cast members from the original TV series to reprise their roles for the film.

-Edward Platt, the original Chief, died in 1974; the Chief in the film is portrayed by Dana Elcar.
-Eugene Roche was first cast as the Chief, but he fell ill and was replaced by Elcar.
-Barbara Feldon did not return as Agent 99 from the TV series nor is the character mentioned; Feldon claimed that she was unaware of the film's production and was not asked to reprise the role, but wouldn't have accepted in any case.
-This fact (taking into account that Max and 99 were married and had two children in the original series) meant that the script had very little continuity from Get Smart.
-Sylvia Kristel, at the time known for her appearances in the Emmanuelle erotic film series, makes a brief appearance as Agent 34, with Andrea Howard as Agent 22 (in a role similar to Agent 99) and Vittorio Gassman playing the Blofeld-like villain.
-Joey Forman, who played Harry Hoo in the TV series, was recast as Agent 13.
-Pamela Hensley, who was then known to science fiction fans for playing Princess Ardala in Buck Rogers in the 25th Century, appeared as Agent 36.

 Plot

 Agent Maxwell Smart is called back into service in order to stop a nefarious KAOS terrorist plan from exploding a bomb that destroys only clothing, so as to leave KAOS as the only supplier of clothes to the entire world.
 Norman Saint-Sauvage, the KAOS fashion designer, finds everyone else's clothing designs gauche, so he builds a machine capable of cloning his favorite seamstress and implements the Nude Bombs.
 He wears a costume including thimbles over each finger, and his mountain lair is entered via a giant zipper.